'Call of Duty Warzone' best guns: All 85 ranked for Season 5

 Dragunov (MW) -- Sniper Rifle

 There’s no reason to use the Dragunov.
-It deals low damage and has high recoil, to the point where every other sniper rifle beats it.
+It has a slow time to kill (TTK) and has high recoil, to the point where every other sniper rifle beats it.
 It’s a fun weapon to mess around with, but you aren’t going to win many gunfights with this one.

 MK2 Carbine (MW) -- Marksman Rifle